MicrosoftDocs/semantic-kernel-docs/semantic-kernel/create-chains/connectors.md

 * Read OpenXML streams (e.g. Word docs)
 * Use SQLite as a lightweight database

-The set of example connectors provided in the [repo](https://aka.ms/sk/repo) have designed to start you on your path to building your own external interfaces to SK.
+The set of example connectors provided in the [repo](https://aka.ms/sk/repo) have designed to start you on your path to building your own external interfaces to Semantic Kernel.

 ## Take the next step

 > [!TIP]
 > Try the [Authentication and API sample app](/semantic-kernel/samples/authapi) to see a _Connector_ in action.

-Now that you know about the _kernel_, _planner_, _skills_, _connectors_ then you're ready for all the sample apps.
+Now that you know about the _kernel_, _planner_, _plugins_, _connectors_ then you're ready for all the sample apps.

 > [!div class="nextstepaction"]
 > [Run Sample Apps](/semantic-kernel/samples)